invalidusernamecalled/random_string_generator/README.md

 clocking 690 strings per minute `pseudorandom.bat` generates high speed output. it suits your need for speed project. this batch script requires
-`bonniewala.bat` to run as a service (ongoing in background) and `keygenerator.bat` needs be present in the working directory. this key changer can mess up the brute-force dreams of any pretender in this world. *clap!!* *clap!!*
+`bonniewala.bat` to run as a service (ongoing in background) and `keygenerator.bat` needs be present in the working directory. this key changer can mess up the brute-force shmuck arse dreams of any pretender in this world. *clap!!* *clap!!*